(Published in 2002)

-Building an academic reputation while pursuing her own intellectual and spiritual needs has proven to be a struggle, a dynamic tension between ideals and realities, between belief and doubt.
-In this, her journey, she represents the best traditions of scholarship and community leadership.
-Whether helping out at Andre House, or tutoring elementary school children in Oaxaca, Mexico, Esther has been unflagging in her focus on continuous public service, and in striving toward her goal of giving a voice to the invisible and powerless.
+Building an academic reputation while pursuing her own intellectual and spiritual needs has sometimes proven to be a struggle for Esther Ellsworth, provoking a dynamic tension between ideals and realities, between belief and doubt.
+In her journey, she represents the best traditions of scholarship and community leadership.
+Whether helping out at the Phoenix soup kitchen Andre House, or tutoring elementary school children in Oaxaca, Mexico, Esther has been unflagging in her focus on public service and in striving toward her goal of giving a voice to the invisible and powerless.

 We managed to catch up with Esther shortly before she left for Gambia, where she participated in the International Health and Environmental Internship and Research Program for six weeks this summer.

 As educators and community service volunteers themselves, how have your parents influenced your own commitment to education and the community?

 Community involvement was simply part of growing up “Ellsworth” — social-justice-oriented work was a family activity.
 We joined peace vigils, participated in United Farm Workers boycotts, served meals to the homeless, and wrote elected officials about social welfare.